 The really big progressive jackpots offer the opportunity to win sums in excess of a million pounds.

 The already mentioned Mega Moolah by Microgaming is the biggest of all the big ones and because its seed value is £1 million a jackpot win can never be less than a 7 figure sum.
-Mega Moolah is available at all Microgaming bingo sites but can be hard to find at other UK bingo sites; one place that does have it is Mecca Bingo.
+Mega Moolah is available at all Microgaming bingo sites but can be hard to find at other UK bingo sites; Mecca Bingo has it and so do Bede Gaming bingo sites.

 Not far behind are Net Ent‘s trio of progressive jackpots – Hall of Gods, Mega Fortune and Mega Fortune Dreams.
 Each of these has its own mega jackpot (plus smaller jackpots as well) and these are usually well into the millions when they drop.
 Mega Fortune Dreams also has a networked major jackpot which can run into the hundreds of thousands (at the other games, the smaller jackpots are local).
 Mega Fortune is responsible for the biggest ever mobile slots win of over 5 million euros which took place at Leo Vegas.
 These three slots also boast attractive RTP figures quoted as 95.5% for Hall of Gods, 96.4% for Mega Fortune Dreams and 96.6% for the original Mega Fortune.
 The only snag with these particular progressive jackpot slots is that they until very recently they were not widely available to play at UK bingo sites.
 In July 2016 Mega Fortune became available to play at Foxy Bingo, at Joy of Bingo sites including Wink Bingo and 888 owned Dragonfish bingo sites such as Spy Bingo, but the other two slots are still quite hard to find.
 Net Ent recently signed a deal with the Rank Group so we could well see them come to Mecca Bingo in the future, but in the meantime try the Vegas section at Bet365 for Hall of Gods (and Mega Fortune) and Bingo.com for Mega Fortune Dreams.